MicrosoftDocs/Dynamics-365-Operations.it-it/articles/fin-ops-core/dev-itpro/analytics/electronic-reporting-destinations.md

 ## <a name="output-conversion-to-pdf"></a><a name="OutputConversionToPDF"></a>Conversione dell'output in PDF

-È possibile utilizzare l'opzione di conversione PDF per convertire in PDF l'output in formato Microsoft Office (Excel/Word).
+È possibile utilizzare l'opzione di conversione PDF per convertire in PDF l'output in formato Microsoft Office (Excel o Word).

 ### <a name="make-pdf-conversion-available"></a>Rendere disponibile la conversione PDF